openstack/nova/doc/source/admin/configuration/hypervisors.rst

 * `zVM`_ - Server virtualization on z Systems and IBM LinuxONE, it can run Linux, z/OS and more.

-* `UML`_ - User-Mode Linux is a safe, secure way of running Linux versions and Linux processes.

 * `Ironic`_ - OpenStack project which provisions bare metal (as opposed to virtual) machines.